rpgshooter/TestOpenglRef/README.md

 Glfw,
 Glad

-Librarys not included ensure glfw and glad are on hand
+Libraries not included ensure glfw and glad are on hand